walegbenga/drw-installer/README.md

 Like most of the frameworks, drw framework also comes with a scaffold.
 ## What does that mean:
 It means you can easily start building with some infrastructures on ground for you (admin full functioning generated admin app).
+## Installing the framework
+To install the framework, copy-paste this code or type this `composer create-project drw-framework/drwinstaller`.
+If everything goes smoothly, this will install the application prerequisite.

 ### Generating a scaffold:
 To generate a scaffold, open `gitbash` and type `php dry generate:scaffold `(dry means Don’t Repeat Yourself)
 ### Creating a controller: